“I design powerful, changeable, fluid forms, and I always think about how they would look if they were floating in space.""

-This exquisite project which constructs the Z.Island kitchen designed by Zaha Hadid in the city of Moscow comes straight from Russia.
-It was created by architects Anna Karpova and Dmitry Kulish for Interior design studio LVA-Interior.
+An exquisite project which constructs the Z.Island kitchen designed by Zaha Hadid in the city of Moscow, in Russia.
+It was created by architects Anna Karpova and Dmitry Kulish for LVA-Interior interior design studio.

 Fluid forms and volumes that float in space, exploring unusual angles.
 Zaha Hadid's deconstructionist design releases forms from a classical architectural schema.
 The design which emerges cannot be traced back to any specific traditional kitchen type.

-The apartment's owner asked the architect to create a super-contemporary interior, featuring some of the world's most famous designer furniture.
+The apartment's owner asked the architects to create a super-contemporary interior, featuring some of the world's most famous designer furniture.